The Invisible War

 Electrical engineering training area at COTECC with no functional equipment

-Electrical Engineering Without Wire
+Electrical Engineering, No Wire

 Future electricians are learning from diagrams in a room with no cable, panels, or live components.